2022-23 Student Handbook & Calendar

 Honors Program, Honors Commons, Memorial Health Building, 931-221-7403

-The Honors Program is designed to challenge students with an interdisciplinary curriculum, and provide opportunities for creative exploration and intellectual development as well as friendship with high-achieving peers.
-The program requires motivated students to fulfill a minimum of 25 hours of honors designated courses, including a senior thesis.
+The Honors Program is designed to challenge students with an interdisciplinary curriculum, provide opportunities for creative exploration and individual development and help them build friendships with high-achieving peers.
+The program requires motivated students to fulfill a minimum of 25 hours of honors-designated courses, including a senior thesis.
 There is also a non-thesis option.
-Admission to the program requires a 3.5 GPA and 25 ACT score.
+Admission to the program requires a 3.5 GPA or 25 ACT score.
 Students in the Honors Program must maintain a minimum cumulative GPA of 3.25.
-To apply, visit www.apsu.edu/honors/apply.
+To apply, visit: https://www.apsu.edu/honors/apply.

-Honors Program students have some scholarship opportunities, 24 hour a day access to the Honors Commons which includes computers, printers, study areas, a classroom, a library, and areas for students to meet and socialize.
+Honors Program students have additional scholarship opportunities and 24-hour access to the Honors Commons, which includes computers, printers, study areas, a classroom, a library and areas for socialization.
 For more information, visit www.apsu.edu/honors or contact Dr. Tim Winters at honors@apsu.edu or 931-221-7403.

 Return to Top of Page